Jnwong116/TallTales/README.md

  	The completed stories screen shows us all of our past stories that we've played.
 You can browse through the collection of stories via the arrow keys in the header and view the story that is display.
 Furthermore, if you click on the SHARE STORY button it will bring you to a brand new formatted page to share with your friends.
 This page displays all of the stories properties, including title, contributions, scoreboard, and allows you to easily copy the link to your clipboard.

  6. Profile - Change Username (self-explanatory)

+	For testing: Try this out and logging back in!

  7. Profile - Change Password (self-explanatory)

+	For testing: Try this out and logging back in!

  8. Profile - Change Avatar